LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 Older methods typically required a precisely made 3D calibration target or a mechanical system to precisely move the camera.
 In contrast, Zhang's method requires only a 2D calibration target and only loose requirements on how the camera or target moves.
 This means that anyone with a desktop printer and a little time can accurately calibrate their camera!

-For the remainder of this post, we will assume the 2D target points have already been extracted from the images and have known association with the 3D target points (in the target's coordinate system).
-Such functionality is typically handled by a library (e.g. [ChAruco](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html), [AprilTag](https://april.eecs.umich.edu/software/apriltag)) and is beyond the scope of this post.

 The general strategy of Zhang's method is to impose naïve assumptions as constraints to get an **initial guess** of parameter values with singular value decomposition (SVD), then release those constraints and **refine** those guesses with non-linear least squares optimization.